h2oai/h2o-3/h2o-docs/src/product/tutorials/datascience/DataScienceH2O-Dev.md

 Distributed Random Forest (DRF) is a powerful classification tool.
 When given a set of data, DRF generates a forest of classification trees, rather than a single classification tree.
 Each of these trees is a weak learner built on a subset of rows and columns.
 More trees will reduce the variance.
 The classification from each H2O tree can be thought of as a vote; the most votes determines the classification.

+The current version of DRF is fundamentally the same as in previous versions of H2O (same algorithmic steps, same histogramming techniques), with the exception of the following changes:

+- Improved ability to train on categorical variables (using the `nbins_cats` parameter)
+- Minor changes in histogramming logic for some corner cases
+- By default, DRF now builds half as many trees for binomial problems, similar to GBM: one tree to estimate class 0, probability p0, class 1 probability is 1-p0.

+There was some code cleanup and refactoring to support the following features:

+- Per-row observation weights
+- Per-row offsets
+- N-fold cross-validation

+DRF no longer has a special-cased histogram for classification (class DBinomHistogram has been superseded by DRealHistogram), since it was not applicable to cases with observation weights or for cross-validation.

 ###Defining a DRF Model

 - **Model_id**: (Optional) Enter a custom name for the model to use as a reference.
 By default, H2O automatically generates a destination key.